Quantum Satake in type A: part I: The diagrammatic approach:

 The fact that $R$ is free over $R^b$ says that the $R^b$-bimodule $R$ should split into copies of the $R^b$-bimodule $R^b$.
 In $\SBSBim_q$, this amounts to the fact that $b \mt b$ is isomorphic to several copies of $b$ (with grading shifts).
 One way to prove this splitting is to construct an idempotent decomposition of the identity of $b \mt b$.
 This is obtained by rotating \eqref{circforcesamealt} by 90 degrees.
 When $2$ is invertible, this can be realized more concretely by rotating \eqref{circforcesame} by 90 degrees and dividing by $2$.

 Any $1$-morphism in $\mSBSBim_q$ which alternates between red and blue, i.e. $r \mt b \mt r \mt \ldots \mt b$, is clearly in the image of $\FC$.
 Any other $1$-morphism must contain either $b \mt b$ or $r \mt r$.
 By the above paragraph, one can replace $b \mt b$ with $b$ after taking summands, and similarly with $r \mt r$.
-Therefore, any object is a direct sum of alternating $1$-morphisms, proving the graded essential surjectivity.
+Therefore, any object is a direct sum of alternating $1$-morphisms, proving the essential surjectivity up to grading shift.

 Using standard representation theory or combinatorics, one knows the dimension of the space of crossingless matchings between any two colored sequences $\un{x}$ and $\un{y}$ in $\FundOmq$.
 Using the fact that $\SSBim_q$ categorifies the Hecke algebroid with its standard trace, one knows the (graded) dimension of morphism spaces between any two objects in $\mSBSBim_q$.
 From this one can deduce that there are no morphisms of negative degree between alternating $1$-morphisms, and that the maps in degree zero are the correct size for $\FC$ to induce isomorphisms.
 (Note that the proof in \cite{EDihedral} does not use precisely the same argument: it uses Theorem \ref{mainthm-sl2} to prove that $\SSBim_q$ categorifies the Hecke algebra, not the other way around.
 Instead, one proves computationally that $\FC$ is faithful.)